magento/knowledge-base/src/troubleshooting/miscellaneous/error-when-validating-fastly-credentials.md

 ## Solution

-1. Make sure you are using the correct Service ID and API token and try to validate again.
+1. Make sure you have the correct Service ID and API token and try to validate again:

-1. Verify that the Fastly credentials are valid using the API.
+    * Verify that the Fastly credentials are valid using the API.
 For instruction, refer to [Test the Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#test-the-fastly-credentials) in our developer documentation.

     ```curl
     curl -H "Fastly-Key: <API key>" https://api.fastly.com/service/<service ID>/version/active